-The Examination Regulations relating to this course are the 'Honour School' regulations for PPE (the version that applies to you is the 2020/21 version).
+The Examination Regulations relating to this course are the 'Honour School' regulations for PPE.
 If there is a conflict between information in this Handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns please contact the PPE administrator (violet.brand@politics.ox.ac.uk).

-The information in this Handbook is accurate as at September 2021, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+The information in this Handbook is accurate as at September 2022, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the Departments will publish a new version of the Handbook together with a list of the changes and students will be informed.